ROOTPWA-Maintainers/ROOTPWA/README.markdown

 ### Boost ###

 Part of the code relies on the Boost C++ template library which is available at <http://www.boost.org>.
-Version 1.50.00 or higher is required.
-Boost is to a large extend a header-only library so that usually nothing has to be build.
+Version 1.50.0 or higher is required; it is recommended to use the latest Boots release.
+Boost is to a large extend a header-only library so that usually nothing has to be build (noteworthy exception are the Python bindings; see below).
 Just install the respective Boost packages for your platform or, in case you do not have administrator privileges, extract the source archive to a location of your choice.

 A more convenient way than downloading and extracting the tarball of a certain Boost version is to clone the Boost git repository by running

     > git clone https://github.com/ned14/boost-trunk.git

+The list of available versions (tags) is printed by

+    > git tag

-and then to checkout the wanted release version via
+Checkout the wanted release version via

     > cd boost-trunk
     > git checkout release/Boost_1_50_0